Developer Guide

 * * |

-user | clear all tags from a contact | reset the contact’s categorization without manually deleting every individual tag |
+user | clear all tags of a specific type from a contact | reset the contact’s categorization without manually deleting every individual tag |

 * * |